Aug 15, 2016

 “Jane’s Walk is ultimately whatever story you are telling—it is a litmus test for what the community is feeling.
 You are a community member and your story is worth telling.”

-Jane’s Walk is one of nearly 40 innovative social change projects on MakeWay’s shared platform.
+Jane’s Walk is one of over 60 innovative social change projects on MakeWay’s shared platform.
 You can help Jane’s Walk create thriving, livable, and walkable cities here.